 Flaxseed is full of omega-3 fatty acid (alpha-linolenic acid): one tablespoon is enough for the daily intake.
 However, be careful with flaxseed, you should not eat too much of it (max.
 1-45 grams per day), because the substance cyanogen can be converted into toxic cyanide.

 White mulberries contain quite a bit of fiber, about 7.1 grams per 100 grams of berries.
 These berries also contain a lot of iron: about 7.6 grams per 100 grams.
 The daily amount of iron you need is around 9-15 grams.
 White mulberries.

 Olive oil: a super oil

 In gratitude for the gift of the olive, the ancient Athenians named their city after it, or so the myth goes.
 The undeniable usefulness of olives and olive oil was already recognized in ancient times and not undeservedly so: there are more monounsaturated fats in olive oil than in any other type of oil.
-These monounsaturated fats have a beneficial effect on cholesterol levels.

 The unique power of walnut